shaunster0/Datarock/README.md

 	- model testing and output of results

-- best_val_loss.pth contains a reference trained model which acieved MAE of 1.32 on Test set
+- best_val_loss.pth contains a reference trained model which achieved MAE of 1.32 on Test set

 - test_pred.csv is the prediction outputs